Why Your Resume Builder Should Be Open Source

 - No version control.
 No clean way to diff two versions, branch for different roles, or roll back a change.

 For people who manage every other artifact in Git, this is an unnecessary regression.
+It's the same reasoning behind treating your resume as code.

 What "open source" actually means here